JNJ official logo JNJ

 Strengths

-• Strong R&D capabilities and innovation pipeline
+• Strong R&D capabilities and a robust pipeline of innovative products.

-• Global presence and distribution network
+• Global reach and established distribution networks.

-• Strong brand recognition and reputation
+• Strong brand reputation and long-standing customer relationships.

 Weaknesses